Synecdoche, New York: Play within a play

 The film is meta-referential in that it portrays a play within a play, sometimes also called mise en abyme.

-This theme has been compared to William Shakespeare's line "All the world’s a stage, and all the men and women merely players."
+This theme has been compared to William Shakespeare's line "All the world's a stage, and all the men and women merely players."
 It has also been compared to the music video for Icelandic singer Björk's song "Bachelorette", which portrays a woman who finds an autobiographical book about her that writes itself, which is then adapted into a play that features a play within itself.
 The video was directed by Michel Gondry, who also directed Kaufman's films Human Nature and Eternal Sunshine of the Spotless Mind.
-In an interview, Kaufman responded to the comparison, "Yeah, I heard that comparison before.
+In an interview, Kaufman responded to the comparison: "Yeah, I heard that comparison before.
 The reason Michel and I found each other is because we have similar sort of ideas."

 Death and decay

 Throughout the film Caden refers to death's inevitability and the idea that everyone is already dead.
-"Practically everything in Caden's grotesque existence betokens mortality and decay," Jonathan Romney of The Independent wrote, "whether it be skin lesions, garbled fax messages or the contents of people's toilet bowls."
+In The Independent, Jonathan Romney wrote, "Practically everything in Caden's grotesque existence betokens mortality and decay, whether it be skin lesions, garbled fax messages or the contents of people's toilet bowls."